IchHabeEsGesagt/PINGeneratorr/README.md

 3. Custom Length

 Choose whatever you want.
 If you choose 3.
-You can now type in you custom length
+You can now type in your custom length

 There will be a Message saying:
 Your Pin is: your_pin